 The media is ruining my party, screaming all day long in our heads.
 The people in the media are not any smarter than you.
 But their job is to be loud and to scare you.
 And they are so loud it crowds out all of your other thoughts.
 So suddenly the only things you can think to talk about is what the media is screaming about.
 Lets look at six crazy things the guy messing with my party is screaming:

-Here’s three more “special issues” about this problem.
+Here’s two more “special issues” about this problem.

 What did you say?
 Oh yeah, yesterday in the NY Times.
 There was an article about potato chip manufacturers are reducing the number of chips in a bag because of inflation and they aren’t telling us!

 Oh my god!
 Where the hell are my chips!?
 They weren’t even TELLING ME?

 I don’t get it.
 Are we going obese?
 Or are the illuminati cutting back on our chips?

 Can the media help me answer these important questions?

 By the way, you don’t have to trust me on this and I’m not going to cite sources: but the nationwide obesity rate has been going down for the past decade.

 B) Water.
 Did you hear there was this oil spill in the Gulf of Mexico last year?
 The entire Gulf was to be one sea of oil for the next one hundred years.
 So what happened?
 There’s no oil there now.
 They can’t even find any.
 The beaches are full again (with safety tips.
 Here’s one tip that you might need according to one newspaper in the area: “Avoid swimming in or near visible oil or tar balls.”.
 You might not have known about that one unless you read it in the paper).
 What happened?
 The NY Times told me I’d be covered from head to toe in oil if I even go near the Gulf.
 All the fish were supposed to die.
 Instead, the entire economy of the Gulf coast was destroyed by the media begging people not to have fun at the beaches.